Jeremias-Brand/Jeremias-Brand.github.io/index.md

 ---

 <div class="hero-content">
 <p>Welcome to the Brand Group.
-We use flatworms as model system to understand how sexual reproduction shapes biodiversity.</p>
+We use flatworms as a model system to understand how sexual reproduction shapes biodiversity.</p>
+<h2>We are currently recuiting!</h2>
-<p>We are currently recuiting!
-Please get in touch if you are interested in a PhD or MSc project.
+<p>Please get in touch if you are interested in a PhD or MSc project.
 I am also happy to support any grant applications for Postdocs to join the team.</p>

-<a href="#contact"
+<a href="/join.md"
-       style="display: inline-block; padding: 10px 20px; margin-top: 10px; background-color: #007acc; color: white; text-decoration: none; border-radius: 5px; font-size: 1rem;">
+       style="display: inline-block; padding: 10px 20px; margin-top: 10px; background-color: #404040; color: white; text-decoration: none; border-radius: 5px; font-size: 24px;">
-      Join Us
+      Join!
 </a>

 <h2>Why do some lineages diversify while others do not?</h2>